LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \subsection{Dataset Generation Process}

-The efficacy of finetuning LLMs for specific tasks heavily relies on the quality of the dataset used.
-A key factor in dataset generation is ensuring diversity across various scenarios relevant to the task.
-This diversity prevents model bias and enhances its ability to generalize across different conditions, leading to more robust performance.
-Figure~\ref{fig:flow-diagram} illustrates a flow diagram of the dataset generation process adopted by \shortacronym, which begins with a configuration file for the industrial protocol (step~\blackcircle{1}).
-This file includes various attributes and constraints that are unique to the specific protocol used by the target PLC device which the LLM aims to ``copy''.
+The efficacy of fine-tuning LLMs for specific tasks heavily relies on the quality of the dataset used.
+Ensuring diversity across various scenarios is crucial in dataset generation, as it prevents model bias and enhances its ability to generalize across different conditions, leading to more robust performance.